multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 var signatureCount: Int
 }
 ```
-- a second struct.
+- To decode JSON we need a second struct.
 This one will have a single property called results that will be an array of our Petition struct.
 This matches exactly how the JSON looks: the main JSON contains the results array, and each item in that array is a Petition.
 - `if let data = try?
 Data(contentsOf: url) { ... }`

 ``` swift
 override func viewDidLoad() {
     super.viewDidLoad()